SELECTED ART WORKS 2000-2010

 AL FANOUS EL SEHRY

 Al Fanous El Sehry, (Arabic, ‘The Magic Lantern’).
 Installation view, Townhouse Gallery of Contemporary Art.
-9 meter diameter iron Islamic star, 16 light boxes, acetate prints, 29 meter circumference.
-Egypt, 2002. © Lara Baladi.
+Medical x-rays montaged in Photoshop, 9 meter diameter iron Islamic star, 16 light boxes, acetate prints, 29 meter circumference.
+Egypt. © Lara Baladi, 2002.

 Filming Revolution, Alisa Lebow, 2015